 Trutex is committed to establishing long term partnerships with it's suppliers.
 Long term manufacturing relationships result in reliable supply and consistency of product quality.
 Trutex manufactures garments in 21 (Tier 1*) factories globally, centred in six key manufacturing locations: Bangladesh, China, Indonedia, Sri Lanka, Pakistan and UK.

 No sub-contracting of production is allowed at any time, unless expressly requested in advance and approved by Trutex following a detailed review process.
-In these instances a sub-contracted factory is subject to all the same standards and approvals as a tier one factory.
-Including but not exclusively Trutex visits and conducts annual independent audits.
+Any sub-contracted factory is subject to all the same standards and approvals as any tier one factory.
+Trutex staff visits and goes through authorisation of sub-contracting and annual independent audits.

 Trutex are proud to be a foundation stage member of the Ethical Trading Initiative (ETI), a leading alliance of companies, trade unions and NGOs that promotes respect for worker’s rights around the globe.